GA-SF-ADI/adi-2-resources/week-8-services/40-friday-job-scheduler/lessons/job-scheduler-lesson/Readme.md

 ` .setPeriodic(40000) `
 The previous steps were just a pattern that you will need to repeat each time that you want to schedule a job.
 This step is where you start adding some customizations to our Job.

->Check: What do you think this line of code is telling our job?

 There are a variety of methods you can run on your `JobInfo.Builder` object to add information about your job before you schedule it.
 These include: